hammockman/breather/Design/Final/Documentation/UserGuide.md

 ## Notices

-The AgVent ventilator complies with XXX.
+The {{vent}} ventilator complies with XXX.
 It does however use and radiate radio frequency energy.

 The function of this machine may be adversely affected by the operation of other nearby equipment, such as high frequency surgical diathermy equipment, short-wave therapy equipment, defibrillators, or MRI equipment.

-The AgVent ventilator may emit and receive electromagnetic interference.
+The {{vent}} ventilator may emit and receive electromagnetic interference.
 Avoidance of this exposure is recommended whenever possible.

-The AgVent ventilator is not suitable for use in shielded magnetic scanners.
+The {{vent}} ventilator is not suitable for use in shielded magnetic scanners.

 > ** Notice To Operators**
 >
-> **Unsafe Operation** - Operating the AgVent ventilator without a complete and thorough understanding of its attributes is unsafe and may cause harm to the patient.
+> **Unsafe Operation** - Operating the {{vent}} ventilator without a complete and thorough understanding of its attributes is unsafe and may cause harm to the patient.
 It is important that this manual be read and understood in its entirety before operating the ventilator.
-> **Warnings and Cautions Section** - Read the section on Warnings and Cautions carefully before operating the AgVent ventilator.
+> **Warnings and Cautions Section** - Read the section on Warnings and Cautions carefully before operating the {{vent}} ventilator.
-> **Use and Maintenance** - Any questions regarding installing, operating, or maintaining the AgVent ventilator, should be directed to a certified Manawa Ora service technician or Manawa Ora.
+> **Use and Maintenance** - Any questions regarding installing, operating, or maintaining the {{vent}} ventilator, should be directed to a certified Manawa Ora service technician or Manawa Ora.

 ## Contents